tapdata/tapdata-docs/docs/reuse-content/_certificate.md

     Certificated Data Source
   </span>
   <div class="tooltip-content">
-    The Certificated Data Source indicates that it has undergone the certification testing process on Tapdata Cloud and is currently operating in a stable manner.
+    The Certificated Data Source indicates that it has undergone the certification testing process on TapData Cloud and is currently operating in a stable manner.
   </div>
 </span>